uclaioes/bayren-atlas/methods.md

 * **Institutional**: Government/public property, schools, churches, non-taxable property.

-* **Other**: VAgriculture, vacant lands and, other miscellaneous land uses that do not easily fit into the previous categories.
+* **Other**: Vacant lands and other miscellaneous land uses that do not easily fit into the previous categories.

 **Omitted Data:** Some utility accounts do not necessarily fit into building use categories.
-These types of accounts were removed from parcel-based designation to ensure the consumption from these types of accounts are not mis-attributed to a building’s energy consumption.
-For example, streetlights or water pumps are not uses that relate to a building on a parcel, and have been aggregated into additional non-building based categories.
-These categories are available in the download dataset, but not visualized on the website as they are not building energy data.
+These accounts were removed from parcel-based designation to ensure that their consumption is not mis-attributed to a building.
+For example, streetlights and water pumps are not uses that relate to a building on a parcel.
+These categories are not visualized on the website as they are not building energy data.

 #### Non-Building Related Uses (derived from utility account information) Available in the Download Data